voltrue2/gracelog/README.md

 ### Buffering

-Log module buffers log data in memory before outputting.
+Log module buffers log data in memory before outputting into file/remote/console.

 The defualt buffer size is 8kb (8129 bytes) and default bufferFlushInterval is 5 seconds (5000 ms).